SQream/sqream_docs/guides/operations/setup/recommended_pre-installation_configurations.rst

 Updating the Kernel Headers
 --------------------------------
+**To update the kernel headers:**

-1. Update the kernel headers one of the following operating systems:
+1. Update the kernel headers on one of the following operating systems:

    * On RHEL/CentOS: